 Medicare Part B Premiums & IRMAA Surcharges

 IRMAA premiums are determined by your income from 2 years ago.
 There are five tiers to the IRMAA payment schedule as seen above.
-What you made in 2020 determines your 2022 Part B premiums.
-There is also an IRMAA surcharge on Medicare Part D drug premiums as well.
+What you made in 2021 determines your 2023 Part B premiums.
+There is an IRMAA surcharge on Medicare Part D drug premiums as well.

 Medicare Part A & Part B Deductible Amounts

-The Part B deductible is important for a lot of consumers.
-The Medicare Part B deductible for 2022 is $233 – a $30 increase from 2021.
-This amount affects owners of a Medicare supplement that does not cover the Part B deductible.
+The Part B deductible is important for many consumers.
+The Medicare Part B deductible for 2023 is $226 – a $7 decrease from 2022.
+This amount affects owners of Medicare supplements that do not cover the Part B deductible.

-The Part A deductible (Inpatient Hospital Care) is increasing to $1,556 – an increase of $72.
+The Part A deductible (Inpatient Hospital Care) is increasing to $1,600 – an increase of $44.
 Most Medicare supplements cover the Part A deductible.
-This increase is similar to the $76 it was last year.
-The most popular policies like Plans F, G and N cover this gap.
+This amount is slightly less than last year.
+The most popular policies like Plans F, G, and N cover this gap.

 Some consumers prefer High Deductible Medicare supplement plans due to their very low premiums.
-Consumers also like the known out of pocket exposure.
-The deductible for all High Deductible policies will increase to $2,490 in 2022.
-That’s a $120 increase from 2021 which is much larger than the $30-$40 we’ve seen in past years.
+Consumers also like the known out-of-pocket exposure.
+The deductible for all High Deductible policies will increase to $2,700 in 2023.
+That’s a $210 increase from 2022.
+This deductible has been increasing more significantly in the last three years.

-Plans F, G and J are the only policies with a high deductible option.
+Plans F, G, and J are the only policies with a high deductible option.
 Plan J hasn’t been available for many years, but some still own it.
-Plan F is only be available to those who were Medicare eligible before 2020.
+Plan F is only available to those who were Medicare-eligible before 2020.